 Continuing north through Wargrave, it next appears as a lane past the extensive school buildings at Earlestown, and then as Queen’s Drive.
 Just beyond this the main Warrington – Wigan road, which has been running upon a course 1/2 mile to the east, comes on to the line and a distinct relic of the agger can be seen as a broad swelling in the field beyond the houses of Earlestown as it crosses this to fall into the main road.
 This follows it very closely for the next 1 1/2 miles to Ashton in Makerfield, but for part of the way the Roman road lay just to the east of the present one, inside the frontage of Haydock Lodge, as the earlier writers noticed, and traces of it can indeed still be seen there although much disturbed by the modern drive and planting.

-The Society’s involvement over the years in searching for this road had been limited – a resistivity survey in the mid 80’s produced nothing in particular.
-However in 2015 a proposed housing development on the Land Gate site north of Bryn Road prompted us to take a closer look and we undertook a visit to the site in late 2016 (see Newsletter 199).
+The Society’s involvement over the years in searching for this road had been limited – a resistivity survey in the mid 80’s in the fields south Land Gate Farm produced nothing in particular.
+However in 2015 a huge housing development plan was proposed covering the whole of the area north of Bryn Road to the Land Gate valley.
+This prompted us to take a closer look and we undertook a visit to the site in late 2016 (see Newsletter 199).